In late 1951, Detroiter Lou Parker issued recordings by Les Paul and Mary Ford performing as The Humdingers, on his Citation record label.

 We don’t know if Parker hired Les Paul and Mary Ford to make demonstration recordings, or if they understood Parker intended to issue a commercial record.
 In any case, after their string of major hits in 1951, Les Paul and Mary Ford probably didn’t make recordings such as these while contracted to Capitol Records again.

 Around the same time as Les Paul and Mary Ford, Detroit country act Roy Hall and the Cohutta Mountain Boys recorded three records for Citation, under the alias “The Eagles.”
-Detroit western bandleader Jack Luker (who used his own name) made two with members of the Cohutta Mountain Boys.
-The Cohutta Mountain Boys’ and Al Allen’s stories will appear in the book “Detroit Country Music – Mountaineers, Cowboys, and Rockabillies” in 2013 from University of Michigan Press.
+Detroit bandleader Jack Luker (who used his own name) made two with members of the Cohutta Mountain Boys.
+The Cohutta Mountain Boys’ and Al Allen’s stories appear in the book “Detroit Country Music – Mountaineers, Cowboys, and Rockabillies” from University of Michigan Press.